A Formula for a Direct Mail Campaign

 The importance of the visual design cannot be an understatement.
 Keep in mind that the average consumer will spend 2-5 seconds looking at your mail piece before an initial reaction and action is made.
 By creating a compelling design that is unique, branded and clearly evokes how you want them to think, feel, react and act, you can bump that time frame up from 2-5 seconds to perhaps 8-10 seconds.
 Other design factors involved are the type of mailer, image selection and the unique offerings from the United States Postal Service.

 Crafting a direct mail campaign takes focus, drive and 360-degree view of your product or service.
-Giving yourself parameters and a step-by-step process or formula like this one can help you address the necessary components of a direct mail campaign.
+Giving yourself parameters and a step-by-step process or formula like this one can help you address the necessary components of a direct mail marketing campaign.